MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

   };

   start(){
-    //Send a showPanel event when a user enter the trigger to open the Daily Reward menu this.connectCodeBlockEvent(this.entity, hz.CodeBlockEvents.OnPlayerEnterTrigger, (player) => {
+    //Send a showPanel event when a user enters the trigger to open the Daily Reward menu this.connectCodeBlockEvent(this.entity, hz.CodeBlockEvents.OnPlayerEnterTrigger, (player) => {
       this.sendNetworkBroadcastEvent(PanelEvents.ShowPanel, {player: player, id: this.props.id})
     })